 Our Children's Home in Dar es Salaam, Tanzania

-The help2kids Children’s Home is located in Mbezi Beach, a neighborhood 20 km north of Dar es Salaam.
+The help2kids Children’s Home is located in Kunduchi Kilongawima, a neighborhood 20 km north of Dar es Salaam.
 This suburb is a safe and spacious place for children to live, learn, and play.
 The home has a small playground, a garden, and enough space to play football!
-We currently have 31 children from 5 to 19 years old living at our two-building home.
+We currently have 30 children from 4 to 19 years old living at our two-building home.

 |Leah Mchomvu (“Mama Leah”), from Kilimanjaro region, is the Children’s Home Director.
 Mama Leah and our team of caregivers nurture the children’s emotional, physical, and intellectual development.
 We provide everything 30 growing children might need: nutritious meals, a cozy bed, a quality education, medical checkups, psychological support (if needed), myriad free time activities, and a family environment.|

 According to our Social Work Concept the values we share at the Children’s Home are the following: The importance of education, non-violence, a peaceful coexistence between people from different backgrounds, cultures and religions, gender equality and respect for nature and the environment.

 We are a religiously neutral home and we teach tolerance.
 Our kids are free to partake in the religious tradition of their choosing.
 We hope to raise children who are well-rounded, productive and positive members of their communities, regardless of religious affiliation.

 The members of our help2kids family in Tanzania